 S-Bahn Trains to Flughafen Berlin Brandenburg (BER)

 Two S-Bahn trains stop at Berlin Brandenburg International Airport to provide easy access from many parts of Berlin not directly served by the Airport Express trains.
-The S-Bahn trains stop at both Flughafen BER Terminal 1 — 2 station and Flughafen BER Terminal 5 — if using the wrong stop, simply take the next train, the fare is covered.
+The S-Bahn trains stop at both Flughafen BER Terminal 1 — 2 station and Flughafen BER Terminal 5 (the former Schönefeld Airport station) — if using the wrong stop, simply take the next train, the fare is covered.
+(Note that a further stop between the two airport Terminal stations — Waßmannsdorf — has no links to the airport.

 - S9 – S-Bahn trains run from Berlin Brandenburg International Airport (BBI / BER) via Ostkreuz to Spandau.
 S9 trains run right through central Berlin on the same route as the Airport Express RB14 and RE7 lines but stop at more stations, which depending on the final destination could cut out a transfer.
 Traveling time to the Hauptbahnhof on S9 is 50 minutes.
 S9 trains run three times per hour.